 The pointed gene is dominant, so cats only have to inherit one to show this coloration.
 Therefore, the gene could easily be passed on from cat to cat for generations, eliminating almost all other signs that they have any Siamese in their bloodline.

-Domestic Shorthair cats can come in any color.
+Domestic Shorthair cats can come in a wide variety of colors and patterns.
 They don’t have a breed standard and are basically shorthair mixed breeds.
 Therefore, they can inherit any color gene depending on their ancestry.
 There is no coloration that wouldn’t make them a Domestic Shorthair.
 The name is simply a catch-all term for cats that are domesticated and have short hair.

 Therefore, their coloration isn’t that important when determining if they are a Domestic Shorthair or not.
 Since these cats aren’t usually purposefully bred, they can even come in a few wild and exotic coat colorations.